Piturnah/piturnah.github.io/blog/rewriting-my-site-in-haskell.md

     -- ...
 ```

 what I'm doing here is basically compiling `_templates/index.html` as a template, and then creating a new empty item called "index.html" which is not associated to any file and rendering it into the aforementioned template.
-This isn't the endof the world, and, the biggest benefit of using Hakyll is that we're working in a turing-complete high-level language.
-I can just make a special extension for files I want to render this way, and do it automatically.
+This isn't the end of the world, and, the biggest benefit of using Hakyll is that we're working in a turing-complete high-level language.
+I can just make a special extension for files I want to render this way, and write some code to handle them this way automatically.
 For now I only need it for the root, and so this solution is fine.

 Still, it seems a little weird that this apparently basic want is not included in the library.
 Maybe it is, and I just couldn't find it?